Ch3dd4rGoblin/resource.uisounds.ellipsisui/README.md

 Special Thanks:
 ==================

 Special thanks to Team Kodi for continuing to develop the greatest software ever made!
-Blackbolt for all you've done in the past for the skinning community.
-You started this journey for me many years ago with the work you did with Team Blackbolt when you created MC360 and Ellipsis.
+Big thanks to manfeed for all the work he's done for TeamUI.
+EllipsisUI was born from the Ellipsis project by Team Blackblot and manfeed has done a fantastic job.
-Whatever you are doing wherever you are, may peace be with you brother.
+Team Blackbolt for all you've done in the past for the skinning community including the creation of the original Ellipsis.